 The Company's strategy to hedge against fluctuations in the commodity prices of recycled paper is to enter into hedges to mitigate the variability in cash flows generated from the sales of recycled paper at floating prices, resulting in a fixed price being received from these sales.
-The Company has entered into nine commodity hedges, which expire at various times between September 2001 and June 2002.
-The Company has evaluated these hedges and believes these instruments qualify for hedge accounting pursuant to SFAS 133.
+The Company has entered into 10 commodity hedges, which expire at various times between December 2001 and February 2003.
+The Company has evaluated these hedges and believes these instruments qualify for hedge accounting pursuant to SFAS No. 133.
 Because the relevant terms of the hedges and the transactions they have been designated to hedge are identical, there was no ineffectiveness required to be recognized into earnings.
-Upon adoption of SFAS 133, the Company recorded the fair value of these hedges as an asset of \$1.8 million, with the offset (net of taxes of \$.7 million) recorded as an unrealized gain in other comprehensive income (loss) (see Note 6), all of which is expected to be reclassified into earnings as the hedged transactions occur within the next 12 months.
+Upon adoption of SFAS No. 133, the Company recorded the fair value of these hedges as an asset of \$1.8 million, with the offset (net of taxes of \$0.7 million) recorded as an unrealized gain in other comprehensive income (loss) (see Note 6).
+As of October 31, 2001 the fair value of these hedges was \$2.0 million, with the offset (net of taxes of \$0.8 million) recorded as an unrealized gain in other comprehensive income.
+Approximately \$1.1 million of these hedges is expected to be reclassified into earnings as the hedged transactions occur within the next 12 months.
 The actual amounts reclassified into earnings are dependent on future movements in commodity prices.